grip-on-software/data-gathering/README.md

 ## Installation

 The data gathering scripts require Python version 2.7.x or 3.6+.
+Certain webservice daemons only work on Python 2.7.x due to dependencies.

-Run `pip install -r requirements.txt` to install the dependencies.
+Run `pip install -r requirements.txt` to install the dependencies for the data gathering scripts.
 Add `--user` if you do not have access to the system libraries, or do not want to store the libraries in that path but in your home directory.
-Additionally, if you want to gather Topdesk data, then run `pip install [--user] regex`.
+Additionally, if you want to gather Topdesk data, then run `pip install [--user] regex` (which is not installed by default because it requires compilation on Linux hosts).

+For the webservice daemons, run `pip install -r requirements-daemon.txt`, which also installs the normal dependencies.

 ## Overview